STEAM Academy

 One of Hanson’s highest priorities is supporting and promoting the growth of students in our communities.
 Are you a college student seeking a career in engineering, a high schooler exploring your options or a middle schooler who just wants to have fun and learn more about science, technology, engineering, arts and mathematics (STEAM)?
 Students of all ages who want to share their perspectives with an organization eager to listen are welcome to explore a variety of opportunities through our STEAM Academy.

-Shadow Hanson, our mentorship program for high school students; Grow Our Own and STL Next Gen, our minority participation programs; and our award-winning summer internship program make up STEAM Academy, which welcomes students to learn about STEAM and how we make a difference to our clients and communities.
+Shadow Hanson, our mentorship program for high school students; Grow Our Own, our minority participation program; and our award-winning summer internship program make up STEAM Academy, which welcomes students to learn about STEAM and how we make a difference to our clients and communities.

 We believe in creating strong leaders with innovative ideas who bring positive change to our world.
 Wherever you may be on your path of learning, we have a place for you.